 Today, the country’s flourishing tourism industry has breathed new life into the art of marionette theatre.
 Companies such as the Mandalay Marionettes Theatre perform regularly, often taking centre stage in popular pagoda festivals.

 We too are keen to uphold and preserve this local custom.
-Aboard Belmond Orcaella and Belmond Road to Mandalay, guests are treated to marionette performances over dinner.
+Aboard Belmond Road to Mandalay, guests are treated to marionette performances over dinner.
 Strings seemingly disappear as audiences are transported into a fantasy world.
 Look out for the dance duet between prince and princess, the show’s finale and a favourite among the crew.

 Much like the strings of the puppets, Belmond prides itself on finding a thread between past and present.
 At once rooted in history and looking ahead into the future, we hope the marionette tradition will be enjoyed for many generations to come.